Outstanding Article !

 marriages and other non-commercial relationships.
 Anyone who visits a battered

-woman's shelter without knowing that domestic violence is an aberration and not
+woman's shelter without knowing that domestic violence is an aberration and

-protect women from such violence.
+order to protect women from such violence.

 Imagine if our laws did not make a distinction between an act of rape or child